cmcgerty/Sofar2mqtt/README.md

 ...and upload.

-When you run it on the desktop, not connected to you invertor, you can test that wifi and mqtt are connected at start up.
+Run it on the desktop, not connected to you invertor, you can test that wifi and mqtt are connected and see some messages in the serial monitor.
-The OLED screen should show "Connected".
-It should also show "RS485 Error" to indicate that the connection to the interter is not there.
+The OLED screen should show "Connected" to indicate a connection to WiFi and MQTT.
+It will also show "RS485 Error" to indicate that the connection to the interter is not there.

 # Connect to Inverter

 Connect the SofarCtrl unit to a 5v micro USB power supply.
-Now connect wires A and B to the two wire RS485 input of your ME3000SP, which is marked as 485s on the image below.
+Now connect wires A and B to the two wire RS485 input of your inverter, which is marked as 485s on the image of the ME3000SP below.

 ![ME3000SP Data Connections](pics/485s.jpg)